kovidgoyal/calibre/manual/develop.rst

     ipython(locals())

 When running from the command line, this will start an interactive Python interpreter with access to all locally defined variables (variables in the local scope).
-The interactive prompt even has TAB completion for object properties and you can use the various Python facilities for introspection, such as :func:`dir`, :func:`type`, :func:`repr`, etc.
+The interactive prompt even has :kbd:`Tab` completion for object properties and you can use the various Python facilities for introspection, such as :func:`dir`, :func:`type`, :func:`repr`, etc.